RM-90 Blue Scout II

+Blue Scout II was used for two HETS test flights, and the launch of the Mercury-Scout 1 satellite for NASA.
+This rocket and RM-89 Blue Scout I were replaced by Blue Scout Junior.

+Blue Scout II parameters

 Launches

-All three launches occurred from Launch Complex 18B at the Cape Canaveral Air Force Station, the same launch pad used for the Blue Scout I.
+All three Blue Scout II launches occurred from Launch Complex 18B at the Cape Canaveral Air Force Station, the same launch pad used for the Blue Scout I.

 The first two launches were successfully conducted on 3 March and 12 April 1961 respectively, using vehicles D-4 and D-5.

 They both carried HETS A2 plasma research experiments on suborbital trajectories.

 The third launch was conducted on 1 November, using vehicle D-8, with the Mercury-Scout 1 satellite for NASA, which was intended to reach low Earth orbit.
 The launch failed after the rocket went out of control, and was destroyed by the range safety officer 43 seconds after liftoff.